All Collections

 1. Open YouTube Studio and select the Content tab from the menu.

-3. Click on the three dots next to the copyrighted song, then on "Replace song".
+3. Click the three dots next to the copyrighted song, then select "Replace song".

-4. You'll then be presented with a list of possible replacement tracks from YouTube's stock music library.
+4. You'll then be presented with a list of possible replacement tracks from the YouTube stock music library.

 Did this answer your question?